 Monte Albán is one of the most culturally rich ruins of the Zapotec civilization, and it doubles as a fortification.
 It includes palaces, temples, a ball court, and an observatory.
 Because it sits 400 meters above the valley floor, you’ll also get stunning 360-degree views of the city, mountains, and valleys.

-While its origins are uncertain, many consider Teotihuacan to be some of the greatest Aztec ruins in Mexico.
+While its origins are uncertain, Teotihuacan was once one of the most powerful cities in Mesoameric.
 The sprawling site is best known for its two huge pyramids – the Pirámide del Sol (Pyramid of the Sun) and the Pirámide de la Luna (Pyramid of the Moon).